 Ultrasound Certification and Certificate Program Overviews

-After earning a certificate in ultrasound, individuals could be prepared for entry-level work as ultrasound technicians.
-They can also get certified as a sonographer by passing an examination.
-Depending on the program, earning a certificate could take 18 months to two years.
-Educational prerequisites may include possessing a bachelor's degree, completing an accredited health program or completing course prerequisites.
+Depending upon the program, earning a certificate could take 18 months to two years.
+Educational prerequisites may include a bachelor's degree, completing an accredited health program, or completing course prerequisites.

 - Cardiac ultrasound

 - Sonographic physics

 - Anatomy & Physiology